Click the buttons below to get some tips for what to expect from this website:

 Cross-Post: Resist Rebel Revolt

-That way a reader not interested in philosophy, but interested in activism knows that there might be some insight about the election hidden within this essay on Nietzsche.
+That way a reader not interested in philosophy, but interested in activism knows there might be some insight about the election hidden within this essay on Nietzsche.

-This is like having a group therapy session: yes, it’s technically not a private session - you’re still sharing these intimate stories with strangers.
-But the things you share with a small group will always be more honest than the things you might say on a world stage.
+The things you share with a small group will always be more honest than the things you might say on a world stage.

 So the secret benefit of a paywall is intimacy.